lwjohnst86/nefa-code/doc/submission/reviewer-response.md

 this kind of statistical studies, I believe that is described in a very appropriate and clear manner."*

-    We thank the reviewer for these comments. {{not sure about comment on pre-diabetes}}.
+    We thank the reviewer for these comments.
 In the PROMISE cohort, we collected medication data from all participants.
-While most participants took some form of medication over the 6 years, during the times of data collection, few ({{get number}}) were on medications.
+While most participants took some form of medication over the 6 years, during the times of data collection, many (n=60-103 between the three visits) were on taking lipid and cholesterol controlling medications.
 However, for those who were taking medications that could influence the results, additional analyses revealed that medication use did not substantially influence the predictor or outcome measures, nor did medication use substantially contribute to GEE model fit compared to models without it (see QIC table).
+We have included this information within the manuscript.

 ## Referee: 2